Columbia Divorce Attorneys

 Post-Divorce Litigation

-If a person refuses to abide by the court order by not paying alimony or child support, for example, a family court attorney can file an action to seek enforcement of and compliance with your existing order or divorce decree as well as an award of attorney's fees.
+If a person refuses to abide by the court order by not paying alimony or child support, for example, a family law attorney can file an action to seek enforcement of and compliance with your existing order, as well as an award of attorney's fees.

 Children of Unmarried Parents